kraflab/dsda-doom/docs/udmf.md

 It's strongly recommended to configure defaults with [MAPINFO](./mapinfo.md) for cross-port consistency.

 DSDA-Doom supports the `zdoom` and `dsda` namespaces and the zdbsp extended gl nodes gln, gl2, and gl3.
+Properties marked with a `*` are only supported by the opengl renderer.

 ### Linedefs